darkreapyre/Sandbox/README.md

 	- **WorkSpaces**
 	- **S3**

-# Configure the AWS CLI and launch the `admin` EC2 instance
+# Configure the AWS CLI and launch the `edge` EC2 instance
-After configureing and downloading the above pre-requisites, the following procedures will walk through setting up the basic environment:
+After configureing and downloading the above pre-requisites, the following procedures will walk through setting up the basic EC2 instance, the `edge` node.
+This instance is essentially a jump start into the AWS cloud.
+It is the instance that will allow for initial deployment of the architecture and can at a later storage be used as the VPN edge point into a VPC, a ssh bastion host allowing for local code to be pushed to the cloud or simply just a "backdoor" into the environment.
+For more information on securing and providing access into the architecture, see [Appendix A].
+Testing a footnote.[^1

 ### Step 1: Configure the AWS CLI
 From the Windows command prompt, type `aws configure`.
 The CLI will prompt for the following: